 Just as a dirty air filter can mean problems for your gas furnace, so can other furnace components if they aren’t properly cleaned.
 A dirty gas burner or flame sensor could cause your furnace to fight to stay lit and not be able to bring warmth to your home.

 If your ducts aren’t properly sealed or if they have any cracks or holes in them, you could be losing a lot of heated air before it ever reaches your vents.

-No matter what the root of the problem is, Bell Air Conditioning Inc. in Belton can help you get your gas furnace up and running at an efficient level again.
+No matter what the root of the problem is, Bell Air Conditioning Inc in Temple/Belton can help you get your gas furnace up and running at an efficient level again.
 We can also help keep it running with routine, preventive maintenance.
 Contact us at 254-307-9572 or arrange an appointment with us online and we’ll be there to help.